dataspecer/ds-wdoi/source/backend/search-service/README.md

     $> docker build -t search_service_image .

-> Running the container (adjust the bridge and environment variables).
+> Running the container (adjust the environment variables and the bridge).
 The example shows how to bind the output files from preprocessing as separate files.
 In docker compose, it is easier to bind the entire folder.
 We are not exposing ports, since the only access then should be from the Wikidata ontology API service and the preprocessing image which can restart the service.

     docker run --rm --restart unless-stopped \
-    --network your_internal_bridge \
+    --network your_bridge \
     -e ES_NODE="http://elastic:9200" \
     -e QDRANT_NODE="http://qdrant:6333"
     -e CROSS_RERANKER_NODE="http://cross:8300/rerank"